stevan/Jackalope/README.md

 a web service with the following features.

 - describedby
+    - This is done by doing a GET to the describedby URI (/schema)
     - This returns the schema that the service was created with.
 - listing
     - This is done by doing a GET to the URI of a collection (/)